-This Action Plan utilizes the following broad guiding principles to inform its strategies to advance environmental and social justice:
+This Action Plan utilizes the following broad guiding principles to inform its strategies to advance environmental and social justice, and is informed by and aligns with the SB350 Disadvantaged Communities Advisory Group’s Equity Framework:

+Goal 1: Consider Impacts On EJSJ Communities When Initiating Discretionary Proceedings

+The CPUC will consider, as a factor, potential positive and negative impacts on disadvantaged communities when initiating discretionary proceedings.
+The CPUC will also present negative and positive impacts to all EJSJ communities that will be impacted in accessible locations.
+The CPUC will also ensure that comments given by residents will be addressed my parties.

 Goal 1: Use CPUC’s planning, permitting, and regulatory role to advance social and environmental justice goals

 The CPUC will use its authority as a planning, permitting, and regulatory body to advance social and environmental justice objectives.
 The CPUC regulates a wide variety of utility activities related to programs and rates for the energy, water, communications, and transportation industries.
-The Commission will consistently integrate equity considerations throughout its proceedings and other efforts.
+The Commission will consistently integrate equity considerations throughout its proceedings and other efforts, including health & safety, access & education, environmental benefits, negative environmental impacts, financial benefits, economic & workforce development, and consumer protection.

-Goal 2: Increase investment in clean energy resources to benefit EJSJ communities, especially to improve local air quality
+Goal 2: Increase investment in clean energy resources to benefit EJSJ communities, especially to improve local air quality, address negative health impacts, and prevent financial burdens.

-The CPUC will prioritize the replacement of natural gas-fired power plants, internal combustion-powered vehicles, and other fossil fuel resources with those powered by clean and renewable fuels benefiting EJSJ communities.
-The CPUC will work to hasten this transition in communities that bear an unduly high burden from these pollution sources by prioritizing additional investment in the areas of renewable energy, storage, energy efficiency, and electric vehicle infrastructure.
+The CPUC will prioritize the replacement of natural gas-fired power plants, internal combustion-powered vehicles, and other fossil fuel resources and other contaminating fuel sources with those powered by clean and renewable fuels benefiting EJSJ communities.
+The CPUC will work to hasten this transition in communities that bear an unduly high burden from these pollution sources by prioritizing additional investment in the areas of clean and renewable energy, storage, energy efficiency, and electric vehicle infrastructure.

+The CPUC will prioritize environmental and health benefits for EJSJ communities and prevent any further degradation of already impacted communities.
+The CPUC must also ensure that climate change interventions do not result in negative environmental, health and financial impacts in EJSJ communities.

+Programs and policies should also advance health interventions related to climate change by educating disadvantaged communities about disproportionate health impacts related to climate change and providing ways to value health benefits and impacts; build resiliency; mitigate climate-related illnesses, injury, and deaths; and reduce climate-related healthcare costs.

+The CPUC will also consider how to address the financial barriers that EJSJ communities are facing with rising summer temperatures and colder winters and increased energy costs.
+Policies and programs should address the disproportionate financial burdens of communities who are most affected by climate change and have higher energy needs and face increased energy costs.

 Goal 3: Strive to improve access to high-quality water, communications, and transportation services for EJSJ communities

 The CPUC will ensure access to essential, high quality utility services, including to basic communications, safe and affordable drinking water, and fair access to services provided by regulated transportation companies.
+Barriers to these utilities persist – and in some cases could likely worsen without appropriate interventions – in rural communities.
+Accordingly, the CPUC should ensure access to affordable and high quality communications, drinking water, and transportation services

-Goal 4: Increase climate resiliency in low-income and disadvantaged communities
+Goal 4: Increase climate resiliency & financial benefits to EJSJ communities